How to Make a Game Without Coding

 Part 2: Generating and Editing Animations

-Once an animation preview looks right, extract the frames.
-Open the frame editor using the film strip icon.
-This is where you clean the animation — deleting frames where the character stands still, tightening the loop so it plays without a stutter.
-For the running animation, the first eight frames were standing frames and were removed.
+Open the Animation Studio to review and clean the frames.
+For the endless runner, three animation sets were needed: running, walking, and jumping.
+Remove frames where the character is standing still and tighten each loop so it plays without a stutter.
+For the running animation, standing frames at the start needed to be removed.
 For the jump, frames at the start and end needed trimming to get a clean arc.
-Work through each animation and remove anything that disrupts the loop.
+Work through each animation set and remove anything that disrupts the loop.

-After the frames are clean, scroll to Baked Sprite Sheets and create a new sheet.
-Name it clearly with no spaces — run, walk, jump.
-Bake the sheet.
-Repeat this for every animation.
-Each animation becomes its own baked sprite sheet, ready to be bundled into the character manifest.
+After the frames are clean, create a new sprite sheet.
+Name it clearly with no spaces: run, walk, jump.
+Choose a layout (automatic grid, max columns, or single row) and set frame padding as needed.
+Export the sheet.
+Repeat this for every animation set.
+Each animation becomes its own sprite sheet, ready to be bundled into the character manifest.

 Part 3: Building the Character Manifest

 One manifest per character.
-Include only animations that belong to that character.
-If you are building a game with multiple characters, repeat the entire process — character creation, animations, baking, manifest — for each one before moving into AI Studio.
+Include only the animations that belong to that character.
+If you are building a game with multiple characters, complete the entire Art Studio process (character, animations, sprite sheets, manifest) for each one before moving into Code Studio.

-Part 4: Planning the Game in AI Studio
+Part 4: Planning the Game in Code Studio

-With the character manifest ready, create a new project and open AI Studio.
+With the character manifest ready, create a new project and open Code Studio.
 You will land in the agentic AI chat interface.
-For a new project, choose Plan Mode.
-This tells the AI to perform task decomposition before building anything — mapping out the full system structure, identifying dependencies, and producing an implementation plan for you to review before any code is written.
+For a new project, select Plan Mode.
+This tells the AI to perform task decomposition before building anything: mapping the full system structure, identifying dependencies, and producing an implementation plan for you to review before any code is written.

 Your first prompt should describe what the game is and what it needs to do.
-For the endless runner: "Create an endless runner where our character can walk, jump, and run until the end of time.
+For the endless runner: "Create an endless runner where our character can walk, jump, and run.
 The character runs along a track with a clear blue sky."
-This gives the AI the core loop, the player actions, and the visual context it needs to start planning.
+This gives the AI the core game loop, the player actions, and the visual context it needs to start planning.

 Once all questions are answered, the AI generates a Proposed Plan.
-Review it carefully.
-Confirm the goal matches what you described, the approach makes sense for your vision, and the execution tasks cover everything the game needs.
+Review it carefully: confirm the goal matches what you described, the approach makes sense, and the task list covers everything the game needs.
 If something is wrong, reject the plan and describe the issue.
 If everything looks right, approve it.

-After approval, the AI works through each task in sequence — canvas setup, character logic, obstacle generation, collision detection, scoring, difficulty progression — completing and confirming each one before moving to the next.
-You review each step as it completes.
-If a step looks correct, approve it.
-If something does not match your intent, push back before moving on.
-The system maintains state awareness across the entire build — every approved step informs the next one.
+After approval, the AI works through each task in sequence: canvas setup, character logic, obstacle generation, collision detection, scoring, difficulty progression.
+Review and approve each step as it completes.
+The system maintains state awareness across the entire build: every approved step informs the next one.

 Part 5: First Preview, Errors, and Fixing Them

 When all tasks complete, click Preview, then Rebuild, then Play.
 This is the first time you see what the AI has built.
 At this stage it is normal to encounter runtime errors.
-Do not interpret errors as a failure of the build — they are a normal part of the iteration loop and most of them are fixed without you touching any code.
+Do not interpret errors as a failure of the build: they are a normal part of the iteration loop and most resolve without you touching any code.

 If errors persist after the automatic fix, describe the specific issue to the AI in chat.
 Be precise: what you see, what you expected, and any error message from the console.
 The AI will diagnose and correct.
-This conversational debugging loop is how prompt-based game creation handles issues that in a traditional engine would require reading documentation, finding the relevant script, understanding its dependencies, and manually editing the logic.
+This is how prompt-based game creation handles issues that in a traditional engine would require reading documentation, finding the relevant script, and manually editing the logic.

 Part 6: Adding Your Character Animations to the Game

-Return to Quick Actions, select Add a Character, choose your manifest from the list, and click Generate Prompt.
-The AI integrates the character and its animations into the game's existing logic.
+Once the manifest is in the project, go to Quick Actions and select Add a Character.
+Choose your manifest from the list and the AI integrates the character and its animations into the game's existing logic.
 Rebuild and press Play.

-At this point your character should be visible in game with animations playing — walking when moving at normal speed, jumping when the jump input is triggered.
-If a specific animation is not triggering correctly, describe the issue to the AI.
+Your character should now be visible in game with animations playing.
+If a specific animation is not triggering correctly, describe the issue to the AI in chat.
 For the endless runner, the run animation was not activating on shift.
 The fix was a single chat message: "The shift button is not activating the run animation.
 Ensure that when a player presses shift, the character starts running and also moves faster."
 After a rebuild, the run animation worked correctly.

-The video below shows the entire pipeline in real time — from creating the character in Sprite Studio through a working endless runner with animations integrated — so you can follow along directly in your own project.
+The video below shows the entire pipeline in real time: from creating the character in Art Studio through a working endless runner with animations integrated, so you can follow along directly in your own project.

 What Game Types You Can Build This Way

-For creators who want a starting point rather than building from scratch, Makko includes project templates for common game formats: stomp platformers, Mega Man-style action platformers, visual novels, board game formats like Monopoly and Settlers of Catan, and slot machine mechanics.
-Templates give you a working foundation to extend rather than starting from an empty project.
-You still use the same agentic chat workflow to customize, extend, and debug — the template just reduces the initial planning and scaffolding time.
+For creators who want a starting point rather than building from scratch, Makko includes project templates for common game formats: stomp platformers, action platformers, visual novels, board game formats, and slot machine mechanics.
+Templates give you a working foundation to extend.
+You still use the same agentic chat workflow to customize, extend, and debug: the template reduces the initial planning and scaffolding time without changing the workflow.

-For more open-ended projects — games that do not fit a template, or ideas that require custom mechanics — the Plan Mode workflow described in this guide handles them the same way.
+For more open-ended projects that do not fit a template, or ideas that require custom mechanics, the Plan Mode workflow described in this guide handles them the same way.
 Describe the game clearly, answer the AI's clarifying questions, review the plan, approve it, iterate on the result.
 The game type does not change the workflow.
 The workflow is always: describe intent, review output, refine.

 The honest constraint is complexity.
 Simple game loops with a small number of mechanics and a clear visual style are faster and more reliably built than deeply complex systems with many interdependencies.
-As with any tool, the output quality scales with the clarity of the input.
+The output quality scales with the clarity of the input.
 The more precisely you can describe what you want and why, the closer the first build will be to what you envisioned.

 Why This Is Different From Traditional No-Code Tools